mukul-mschauhan/bigmart-sales/README.md

 - model_evaluation.py
 - model_pusher.py

-- We need the above files for MLOps and here is a small description of each file.
+We need the above files for MLOps and here is a small description of each file.

-#### Core MLOps Components
+### Core MLOps Components

-- **init**.py files: These files, present in several directories, turn them into Python packages.
+- **init.py files:** These files, present in several directories, turn them into Python packages.
 This allows you to organize your code into logical units and easily import functionality between different parts of your project.

 - **data_ingestion.py:** Handles the collection and loading of raw data from various sources into your ML pipeline.